 A lot of business owners find the process of getting payroll ready to go on a regular basis to be a stressful activity.
 When companies do not utilize a payroll company to look after this part of the business, there can be a lot of necessary manual work that falls on the shoulders of employees.
 This can increase the chances that human error will occur, leading to increasing costs for a business.

 The deployment of payroll software can provide a much more stress-free payroll experience.
 Processes can be largely automated, with the end result oftentimes being more accurate and efficient.
-This allows HR and payroll-focused staff to look more towards completing very high-value tasks rather than getting caught up with manual processes.
+This allows HR and payroll-focused staff to look more toward completing very high-value tasks rather than getting caught up with manual processes.
 Some business owners will still prefer to persist without some sort of payroll software.
 If this is the case, you will still have certain strategies that can lead to improvements to payroll processes.
 Conducting a payroll process review and looking out for certain key aspects can often prove to be very beneficial to a company’s productivity and bottom line.

 Reviewing your system